Random Matrix Ensembles in Hyperchaotic Classical Dissipative Dynamical Systems: Results

-Within the paradigm of the FK model the particle trajectory crossing behavior might appear to be unphysical, as any classical object due to its finite size would forbid it.
+Within the paradigm of the FK model, the particle trajectory crossing behavior might appear to be unphysical, as any classical object due to its finite size would forbid it.
 However, in this regime and under the following variable changes $2 \pi u_{i} = \varphi_{i}, m = K = a^2, m \alpha = 1, mI = 2 \pi F_{\rm dc}, m A = 2 \pi F_{\rm ac}, \omega = 2 \pi \nu_{0}$ the dissipatively ac+dc driven FK model directly maps to the realistic model of Josephson transmission lines of stripline geometry \cite{Rahmonov_Tekić_Mali_Irie_Shukrinov_2020,eratum}.
-These type of models are able to capture quantum phenomena that occur in Josephson junction systems despite considered to be classical in essence \cite{OBBook,Pfeiffer_Abdumalikov_Schuster_Ustinov_2008}.
-In the JJ array models $\varphi_{i}$ represents the phase jump of the wave function across a single junction, and therefore in this particular context there is no ambiguity in the crossing behavior as it simply implies that the phase ordering is violated.
+These types of models can capture quantum phenomena that occur in Josephson junction systems despite considered to be classical in essence \cite{OBBook,Pfeiffer_Abdumalikov_Schuster_Ustinov_2008}.
+In the JJ array models $\varphi_{i}$ represents the phase jump of the wave function across a single junction, and therefore in this particular context, there is no ambiguity in the crossing behavior as it simply implies that the phase order is violated.